Everything you need to know about the Mediterranean diet

 The Mediterranean diet is thought to be protective against type 2 diabetes and also helps those diagnosed with diabetes to control their blood sugar levels.
 While the diet is low in sugar and artificial ingredients, it includes a high vegetable content which is beneficial for people with diabetes, as vegetables are great for blood glucose level control.

 The Mediterranean diet is based on a more traditional, rural life where people were limited to eating whatever they were able to grow and catch.
 To reflect the Mediterranean diet, the perfect plate is nutritionally balanced, diverse, and full of flavour, texture and colour.

-When following a Mediterranean diet, meals should be based on starchy foods such as potatoes, rice, wholegrain pasta and bread.
-Meals should also be rich in fruits, vegetables, grains, beans, nuts, seeds, herbs, spices and the primary fat source should be olive oil "extra-virgin" and "virgin" olive oils in particular, as these have the greatest antioxidant effects.
+Meals should be rich in fruits, vegetables, grains, beans, nuts, seeds, herbs, spices and the primary fat source should be olive oil "extra-virgin" and "virgin" olive oils in particular, as these are proposed to have the greatest health effects.
 Fatty fish such as herring, sardines, mackerel, salmon and tuna should be eaten on a regular basis as they are an excellent source of omega-3 fatty acids.
 6 to 8 glasses of fluid, preferably water should be drunk a day.

 There are certain food types that are included in the Mediterranean diet but should be limited and not included in every meal.